keptn-workshops/getting-started/03_Exploring_quality_gates/README.md

 **Introduction to Autonomous Cloud with Keptn** workshop given @[Dynatrace Perform 2020](https://https://www.dynatrace.com/perform-vegas//)

-At this point, we the simplenode service deployed for the first time.
+At this point, the simplenode service has been deployed for the first time and the quality gate for staging has been activated by providing an SLO file for *staging*.

+# Excercise 3: Exploring Keptn's Quality Gates

+1. In this exercise, deploy a version of the **simplenode** service that has a slower response time compared to the previous version.
+Since we have activated the quality gate, we expect that the weaker performance gets detected and the service will not be promoted to production.

+1. Finally, we again deploy the previous version of the **simplenode** service expecting a passed through by the quality gate.

-# Excercise 3: Deployment of a slow implementation of the Simplenode service
+## Deployment of a SLOW implementation of the Simplenode service

-To demonstrate the benefits of having quality gates, we will now deploy a version of the simplenode service with a terribly slow response time.
+To demonstrate the benefits of having quality gates, we will now deploy a version of the simplenode service with terribly slow response time.

 * To trigger the deployment of this version, please execute the following command on your machine: